l0d0v1c/pseudoLucManifesto/PseudoLuc Manifesto-EN.md

 ## **Chapter 8 - "Tat Tvam Asi": You are That**

-*Shankara's and Shivaism's answer is 'You are That.
+*Shankara's and Shivaism's answer is 'You are That.*

 On the ocean, waves rise, cross and crash.
 Some are high, others discreet.
-None lasts.
+None of them last.
 Yet all claim a shape.
 A singularity.
 To importance.
 But deep down, there is no wave.
 There is only the sea.

 So says Shankara in The Supreme Jewel of Discrimination.
 That's what Advaita whispers.
 This is what Tantric Shivaism sings: we are not *in* the world, we *are* the world.
 Not an entity, but a manifestation.
 Not a being, but a process.
 What we call "I" is a wave of consciousness temporarily structured, then dissolved.